 6.5 Switching and Tagging Rules .
 The Parties shall abide by mutually-agreeable Switching and Tagging Rules adopted not later than ninety (90) days prior to the commencement of operations under this Agreement.

-6.6 Regulation of Transfer of Electric Capacity and Energy: Customer is responsible for operating in a manner to provide for its load at all times, and to hold deviations from frequency-biased net interchange schedules to a minimum in accordance with Good Utility Practice and NERC, SERC, and SPP requirements.
+6.6 Regulation of Transfer of Electric Capacity and Energy: Customer is responsible for operating in a manner to provide for its load at all times, and to hold deviations from frequency-biased net interchange schedules to a minimum in accordance with Good Utility Practice and NERC, and SPP requirements.

 6.7 Generating Facilities: If generating facilities are located or locate in the future on the Customer system and the owner or operator of such generating facility sells the output of such generating facility to an entity other than Customer, the delivery of such generating facility’s power and energy to any receiving entity other than Provider shall be subject to and contingent upon proper transmission arrangements being established with Provider prior to commencement of delivery of any such power and energy.
-Customer shall be responsible for ensuring that the interconnection of any such generating facilities shall not cause a disruption or impairment of service or reliability on Provider’s Transmission System and shall require that such interconnections be accomplished in compliance with Provider’s interconnection procedures.
-In the event interconnection of any such generating facilities shall cause a disruption or impairment of service or reliability on Provider’s Transmission System, Provider may exercise its rights under this Agreement.
+Customer shall be responsible for ensuring that the operation of any such generating facilities shall not cause a disruption or impairment of service or reliability on Provider’s Transmission System.
+Customers shall require that future additions and interconnections of generating facilities with Customer’s system be accomplished in compliance with Provider’s interconnection procedures.
+In the event future additions and interconnections of any such generating facilities shall cause a disruption or impairment of service or reliability on Provider’s Transmission System, Provider may exercise its rights under this Agreement.

-6.8 Voltage Support: Customer will use reasonable best efforts to have in the shortest practicable time, but under no circumstances greater than two years after the request of commencement of service under the Tariff, sufficient reactive compensation and control to (i) meet voltage schedules designated by Provider’s operations personnel for each generating resource or at each interface of Provider with the Customer System where the Customer operates a generating resource behind the interface, or (ii) meet Provider’s power factor at each Point of Delivery or delivery point behind which the Customer does not operate a generating resource.
-If Customer does not provide the necessary reactive compensation and control to comply with the objectives described in this section, Provider shall have the unilateral right to install equipment necessary at Customer’s expense.
+6.8 Voltage Support: Customer will use reasonable best efforts to have in the shortest practicable time, but under no circumstances greater than two years after the request of commencement of service under the Tariff, sufficient reactive compensation and control to (i) meet voltage schedules designated by Provider’s operations personnel in accordance with Good Utility Practice for each generating resource or at each interface of Provider with the Customer System where the Customer operates a generating resource behind the interface by operating the generating resource to provide reactive power requirements with the range of the resource’s design capability (which shall be 97% leading to 95% lagging power factor when voltage on the Provider’s Transmission System is between .92 and 1.05 per unit of nominal voltage), or (ii) meet Provider’s power factor at each Point of Delivery or delivery point behind which the Customer does not operate a generating resource.
+If Customer does not provide the necessary reactive compensation and control to comply with the objectives described in this section, and such failure to comply is not as a result of or caused by conditions on the Provider’s system, Provider shall have the unilateral right to install equipment necessary at Customer’s expense.

 6.9 Other Operational Data Requirements: The parties shall cooperate with each other in exchanging operational data needed for the safe and reliable operation of each party’s system and to implement the provisions of this Agreement, including but not limited to the following information and the information required by Section 35 of the Tariff.